-Having a development contract with OHI is an important factor in facilitating the development and expansion of a network of self-run, self-supported Oxford Houses.
-Specifically, such a development contract provides funding to permit OHI to provide trained and supervised outreach personnel to serve as resource persons to teach Oxford House residents and the local recovery community about the Oxford House concept and system of operation.
-The current Oxford House outreach team is pictured above.
-The funding also supports the administration of start-up loans from a revolving loan fund.
+A development contract with OHI is an important factor in facilitating development and expansion of a network of self-run, self-supported Oxford Houses.
+It provides: [1] the availability of trained and supervised outreach personnel to teach individuals and the local recovery community about the Oxford House concept and system of operation and [2] administration of start-up loans from a revolving loan fund.
+The box at the right enumerates the skills of each OHI outreach worker key to development of statewide networks of self-run, self-support Oxford Recovery Houses.